 Performance of refrigerators depends on various factors, such as, energy, venting, leveling, humidity and atmospheric heat temperatures, but not limited to these.
-All refrigerators are designed with absorption type of cooling units requiring careful leveling and venting condition or 12 volt DC compressor units.
+All refrigerators USED IN SONIC MODELS are Absorption type of cooling units requiring careful leveling and venting when parked for camping.

-Leveling: The refrigerator is made to operate within 3 degrees off level side-to-side and 6 degrees off level front-to-back (as looking at the front of the refrigerator).
+Leveling: The refrigerator is made to operate within 3 degrees off level side-to-side and 6 degrees off level front-to-back ( as looking at the front of the refrigerator ).
 Operating it at more then these limits can cause damage to the cooling system and create a risk of personal injury or property damage.
 Make sure the vehicle is level before you operate the refrigerator.